Biomedical Waste

 What are sharps?

 Sharps waste is a form of biomedical waste that has a sharp edge or point.
-This means sharps are not only needles; they are anything that can breach the skin or regulated medical waste packaging.
+This means sharps are not only needles; they are anything that can breach the skin or any regulated medical waste packaging.

-Sharps include but are not limited to: needles, syringes, broken glass, scalpels, culture slides, culture dishes, broken capillary tubes, broken rigid plastic and exposed ends of dental wires.
+Sharps include but are not limited to: needles, syringes, broken glass, scalpels, culture slides, culture dishes, broken capillary tubes, broken rigid plastic, and exposed ends of dental wires.

-According to Florida Department of Health (64E-16.002), Sharps are defined as: Objects capable of puncturing, lacerating, or otherwise penetrating the skin.
+According to the Florida Department of Health (64E-16.002), Sharps are defined as: Objects capable of puncturing, lacerating, or otherwise penetrating the skin.

 What is Biomedical Waste?

-A waste or reusable material known to contain or suspected to contain an infectious substance in Risk Group 2 or 3 and generated in the diagnosis, treatment, or immunization of human beings or animals; research on the diagnosis, treatment or immunization of human beings or animals; or the production or testing of biological products.
+A waste or reusable material known to contain or suspected to contain an infectious substance in Risk Group 2 or 3 and generated in the diagnosis, treatment, or immunization of human beings or animals; research on the diagnosis, treatment, or immunization of human beings or animals; or the production or testing of biological products.

-According to Florida Department of Health (64E-16.002), Biomedical Waste is defined as: Any solid or liquid waste which may present a threat of infection to humans, including non-liquid tissue, body parts, blood, blood products, and body fluids from humans and other primates; laboratory and veterinary wastes which contain human disease-causing agents; and discarded sharps.
+According to the Florida Department of Health (64E-16.002), Biomedical Waste is defined as: Any solid or liquid waste that may present a threat of infection to humans, including non-liquid tissue, body parts, blood, blood products, and body fluids from humans and other primates; laboratory and veterinary wastes which contain human disease-causing agents; and discarded sharps.

 What is Trace Chemotherapy Waste?